Howard A. Tullman Named Executive Director of Kaplan Institute

 Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship

-With a focus on innovative thinking and transitioning new ideas into products and processes, the Kaplan Institute will house unique facilities and equipment for implementing novel, educational, and entrepreneurial strategies.
-Its workshops, media labs, classrooms, collaborative hubs, emerging technologies, and “maker spaces” will also enhance the activities of Illinois Tech’s groundbreaking IPRO initiative, Entrepreneurship Academy, Jules Knapp Entrepreneurship Center, and Idea Shop.
-It will be the new home of the Institute of Design on our Mies Campus.
-ID’s pioneering design thinking will be incorporated into courses taught in the institute.
+With a focus on innovative thinking and transitioning new ideas into products and processes, the Kaplan Institute will house facilities and equipment for implementing novel, educational, and entrepreneurial strategies.
+Its workshops, media labs, classrooms, collaborative hubs, emerging technologies, and “maker spaces” will also enhance and expand the activities of Illinois Tech’s longstanding IPRO program, its Entrepreneurship Academy, the Jules Knapp Entrepreneurship Center, the Grainger Maker Space, and the Janet & Craig Duchossois Idea Shop.
+It will be the new home of the Institute of Design, and ID’s design thinking will be incorporated into courses offered in and through the institute.